mjvo/tutorials/docs/circuits/blynk/index.md

 ---
 title: Blynk
-description: Using Blynk as an Interface with the Feathe M0
+description: Using Blynk as an Interface with the Feather M0
 authors:  Mark Olson
 updated:  2018-10-12
 ---